bdi2357/PersonalViews/README.md

 Using emojis can make your profile more engaging and visually appealing.
 Here are some recommendations for where to place them:

 ## Introduction
 Hi, I'm Itay Ben-Dan, a Full Stack Machine Learning Engineer with expertise in end-to-end solutions, from data engineering and model development to deployment and maintenance.
-I excel in training agents 🤖🤖🤖🤖 using large language models 🦙🦙🦙🦙 , developing advanced forecasting methods, and building robust ETL pipelines and CI/CD workflows.
+I excel in training agents 🕵️‍♂️  using large language models 🦙 , developing advanced forecasting methods, and building robust ETL pipelines and CI/CD workflows.

 ## Professional Summary
-I am a Machine Learning Engineer and Researcher with extensive experience in sports, finance, and robotics. ⚽💰🤖 My expertise includes advanced data analytics, machine learning, and applying large language models for complex problem-solving. 🧠🔧 I specialize in training agents on LLMs, developing multi-agent systems, and creating robust ETL pipelines. 🌐📊
+I am a Machine Learning Engineer and Researcher with extensive experience in sports ⚽, finance, and robotics 🤖.
+My expertise includes advanced data analytics, machine learning, and applying large language models for complex problem-solving. 🧠🔧 I specialize in training agents on LLMs, developing multi-agent systems, and creating robust ETL pipelines.

 ## Skills and Technologies
 - **Programming Languages:** Python, R, C++, Java